 Mandatory E-Verify and the Hurdles:

-White Papers has written extensively about the benefits of mandating the E-Verify system.
+We have written extensively about the benefits of mandating the E-Verify system.
 This system requires employers to check the ability of their prospective and current employees to work in the United States and has been very effective in the states where it has been implemented.
-States such as Arizona have retained a White majority for a decade longer than the states that surround it, and many states in the Deep South, where mandatory E-Verify is common, have small Hispanic populations and retain demographics that reflect their historic norms.
+States such as Arizona have retained a Western majority for a decade longer than the states that surround it, and many states in the Deep South, where mandatory E-Verify is common, have small Hispanic populations and retain demographics that reflect their historic norms.

 Other states, such as Iowa, are currently working on implementing mandatory E-Verify, yet this process is lengthy and the agricultural lobby often pushes back against these efforts to protect the American nation.